⚠️ Teammate Requests & Placement Policy

 - Within a specific division or league.

 Final determination occurs during the draft.
 While you may email suggestions ([email protected]), your player may end up in a different division than requested.
 Appeals to change draft results will not be accommodated.
+League officials cannot influence the draft selection process.

 "But I want to coach with [Name]!"